 Court Hearing & Judgment

-You will need to file a request for a trial date hearing.
-Once you do, it’ll be scheduled within 20 days after filing it with the court clerk.
+You will need to file a request for a trial date hearing with one of the many California courts.
+Once filing is complete with one of these California courts, it will be scheduled within 20 days after filing it with the court clerk.
 If the judgment is in your favor, the court will issue you with a Writ of Execution.

-If the tenant does not show up to the hearing the default judgment is in favor of the landlord.
+If the tenant does not show up to the hearing the default judgment is that the landlord wins.

 Bottom Line